yTakkar/React-Mini-Social-Network/README.md

     npm run start
     ```

-5. Now load the app
+5. Now run the app
     ```javacript
-    localhost:[PORT YOU DEFINED IN .ENV FILE]
+    localhost:[PORT]     PORT = YOU DEFINED IN .ENV FILE.
+1152 BY DEFAULT!!
     ```

 6. Enjoy!!